pythoneda-artifact-event/changes/README.md

-# Events related to changes in source code
+# Source code events

-This is a package which declares the events relevant to [git](https://github.com/pythoneda-artifact/git "git repository") artifact-scope package.
+This package declares the events relevant to changes in the source code.